-The next day, Derek Robinson, the Co-chairman of the combined British Leyland Shop Stewards’ Committee and Convener at Longbridge, said in Birmingham: ‘We would agree with compulsory redundancy for one section at British Leyland, that is management, like Stokes and Barber.
+The next day, Derek Robinson, the Joint Chairman of the British Leyland (Motor Corporation Combined) Trade Union Committee (BLTUC) and Convener at Longbridge, said in Birmingham: ‘We would agree with compulsory redundancy for one section at British Leyland, that is management, like Stokes and Barber.
 ‘Sheer mismanagement is responsible for the mess we are in at British Leyland.
 We would wholeheartedly endorse the removal of British Leyland top management and their replacement by competent people.’

 On 24 April, the Ryder Report was unveiled.
 Sir Don Ryder knew which side his bread was buttered on and delivered the kind of report his political masters wanted.
 The report was ludicrously optimistic, predicting that British Leyland would maintain its existing market share (UK 30.9 per cent) well into the 1980s, advocating injections of taxpayers, money to replace the firm’s outdated equipment, worker participation and centralisation of management.
 The company would be divided into four divisions.

 - British Leyland